 Currently employed as a Post-Doctoral Fellow at the Chinese University of Hong Kong.
+Starting collaboration with the East China Normal University in 2026.

 Currently employed as a Post-Doctoral Fellow at the Chinese University of Hong Kong.
+Starting collaboration with the East China Normal University in 2026.

 Employment: